SsangYong Chairman

-The SsangYong Chairman is a full-size luxury car that was manufactured by South Korean automaker SsangYong from 1997 to 2017.
+The SsangYong Chairman (Korean: 쌍용 체어맨) is a full-size luxury car that was manufactured by South Korean automaker SsangYong from 1997 to 2017.
 The original model was renamed Chairman H in 2008, with a new model introduced in the same year and designated Chairman W.

 History

-On release to the South Korean market in 1997, the Chairman was a high-end executive sedan.
-Its manufacturer, SsangYong, was best known for SUVs and RVs and the Chairman has been its only sedan.
-The first generation Chairman was built on the Mercedes-Benz E-Class (W124) platform, but styled more like a modernized W140 S-Class.
+On release to the South Korean market in 1997, the chairman was a high-end executive sedan.
+Its manufacturer, SsangYong, was best known for SUVs and RVs, and the chairman has been its only sedan.
+The first generation chairman was built on the Mercedes-Benz E-Class (W124) platform, but styled more like a modernized W140 S-Class.
 Coincidentally, the design also foretold that of the upcoming W220 S-Class, which led to some consternation at the German company.
 Mercedes-Benz requested that Ssangyong redesign the car to make it look less like a Mercedes-Benz and to refrain from selling it in developed export markets such as Europe and the United States.

-Chairman H (1997–2014)
+First generation (Chairman H; 1997–2011)

 SsangYong renamed the original pre-2008 Chairman model as Chairman H (which has the same design as the 2003–2008 model) to differentiate from the Chairman W. Chairman H kept the same exterior, interior, engine, transmission and features as the previous models.
-In 2003, the Chairman received a restyled front grille, front and rear headlights, and improved interior assembly.
+In 2003, the chairman received a restyled front grille, front and rear headlights, and improved interior assembly.

 The 2005 Chairman, based on the Mercedes-Benz E-Class (W124) had the following features: heated and cooled cup holders, rear parking sensors, rain-sensing wipers, anti-lock brakes, stability and traction control.

 Although sold globally, the Chairman H sold very poorly outside Korea, due to both poor reviews and a lack of SsangYong dealerships.
-This was in part rectified by labeling the car Daewoo in some countries, which also included the Daewoo corporate grille.
+This was in part rectified by rebadging the car as a Daewoo in some countries, which also included the Daewoo corporate grille.
+The Daewoo version was offered until 2002 and was not replaced until 2005, when they introduced the Daewoo Statesman (a rebadged Holden).

 In 2011, the Chairman H was once again redesigned, still keeping its Mercedes-Benz design cues.

 The Korea Automobile Manufacturers Association (KAMA) stated that in 2014, SsangYong Motor Company sold a total of 1,718 Chairman H cars in South Korea.
 In January 2015, the SsangYong Motor Company website no longer advertised or referenced the Chairman H.